Urigo/angular-meteor/README.md

     </div>
 ````

-At this moment, you are ready to create awesome apps backed by the power of Angular2 and Meteor!
+At this moment, you are ready to create awesome apps backed by the power of Angular 2 and Meteor!

 To use Meteor features, make sure that your components extends `MeteorComponent`, and you can feature that comes from Meteor: